TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Remarks:

 * :php:`->lastInsertId($tableName)` needs the table name as first argument.
-While this is optional, you should always supply the table name for DBAL compatibility with engines like postgres.
+While this is optional, you should always supply the table name for DBAL compatibility with engines like PostgreSQL.

 * If the auto increment field name is not `uid`, the second argument with the name of this field must be supplied.
   For casual TYPO3 tables, `uid` is ok and the argument can be left out.